 Nestled in the lap of the Himalayas, Himachal Pradesh holds a unique place in tourist destinations around the world.
-It is a destination that is large and unique enough to offer attractions for all categories & kinds of traveler… adventure lovers, nature lovers, and pilgrims.
+It is a destination that is large and unique enough to offer attractions for all categories & kinds of travelers from the adventure lovers, nature lovers, and pilgrims.
 A 365-day destination, the state is home to the most wondrous snow-capped mountains and offers multiple destinations to suit all budgets.
-Quaint villages, meandering streams and rivers, popular hill stations, bucolic countryside with fruit-laden trees, peaceful temples and monasteries, wildlife parks and many more..you have it all.
+Quaint villages, meandering streams and rivers, popular hill stations, bucolic countryside with fruit-laden trees, peaceful temples and monasteries, wildlife parks and many more, you have it all here.

 Himachal Pradesh has the Great Himalayan National Park which is now a designated UNESCO World Heritage Site under the criteria of “outstanding significance for biodiversity conservation”.
 It is habitat to wildlife such as the musk deer, leopard, snow leopard, brown bear, besides varied species of flora and fauna.